awpeterson/Triangle/README.md

 # Triangle
 Test Project for Flexion

+This project was build using Microsoft .NET Core 1.1 using Visual Studio Code

 To run this project, please perform the following steps:
 - Clone the Triangle repository to a location on your local computer
 - Navigate to ~/Triangle/TriangleService folder